 Dy Wallt yw Dy Goron/ Your Hair is Your Crown by Jessica Dunrod (published by Lily Translates)

 Follow this delightful story about Hope, a little girl who discovers that magical things happen when her Afro hair gets wet, and her curls are unleashed.
-Beautifully illustrated by Alexandra Tungusova and available in both Welsh and English, this book will take you on an adventure to discover the magic of Wales in a tribute to the author’s Welsh-West Indian heritage.
+Beautifully illustrated by Alexandra Tungusova and available in both Welsh and English, this book will take you on an adventure to discover the magic of Wales in a tribute to the author’s Welsh-West Indian heritage and makes a terrific addition to our list of books for young people.

 Pam? by Luned Aaron and Huw Aaron (published by Y Lolfa)